sagemathinc/cocalc-doc/source/howto/ruby.rst

 .. figure:: img/ruby-fe.png
      :width: 85%
      :align: center
+     :alt: ruby frame editor

      editing and running Ruby from the frame editor

 Ruby code in a Sage worksheet
 -------------------------------
 Create a Sage worksheet, then type ``%ruby`` at the beginning a cell.
-You can then put Ruby code in the cell, and it will be evaluated when you hit shift+enter.
+You can then put Ruby code in the cell, and it will be evaluated when you hit shift-enter.

 Or...